-The Company's principal financial assets are cash, restricted cash, prepaids and receivables which represent the Company's maximum exposure totalling \$765.5 million (2020: \$468.7 million).
+The Company's principal financial assets are cash, restricted cash, nuclear decommissioning fund, prepaids and receivables which represent the Company's maximum exposure totalling \$1,105.2 million (2021: \$765.5 million).

 The Company trades only with creditworthy third parties, who are mainly other participants in the nuclear fuel supply chain and related parties.
 It is the Company's policy that all customers wishing to trade on credit are subject to an internal approval process based on a system of credit scoring similar to that used by external rating agencies.
 Customers are assigned credit limits based on this credit score and their credit balances are monitored and managed against these limits on a monthly basis.
 Historically, there has been no payment default by any counterparty trading with the Company under this procedure.
-The company recorded a provision of \$10.7 million for a customer in economic uncertainty in 2018 and fully released in 2020.
-See Note 17.